quorrajs/Quorra-docs/Getting started/Installation.md

 ## Configuration

 The first thing you should do after installing Quorra is set your application key to a random string.
-If you installed Quorra via quorra-cli, this key has probably already been set for you by the `key:generate` command.
+If you installed Quorra via quorra-cli, this key has probably already been set for you by the `generate-key` command.
 Typically, this string should be 32 characters long.
 The key can be set in the app.js configuration file.
 If the application key is not set, your user sessions and other encrypted data will not be secure.